findgriffin/naga/README.md

         use                     generic-service
         }

+### Supported environments

+As of 14 Aug 2013 Naga has been tested with the following remote hosts:
+ * Ubuntu 10.04, 12.04, 13.04 (ok)
+ * RedHat 5/6 (ok)
+ * RHEL ES release 3 (no network)

+And the following non-linux operating systems:
+ * HP-UX (disk, filesytem only)
+ * XServe (filesystem only).

+Most of the non-working cases are due to missing files.
+Eg. /proc/stat

+Your mileage may vary on other operating systems.
+The goal was to use system commands and files that will always be available, so please log bugs/issues if that is not the case on Linux.
+Or if there is a lower-common-denominator command/file that can be used.

 ### Testing

-As of 13 Aug 2013 Naga has been tested on Ubuntu 12.04, 13.04 and RedHat 6.4.
-A small python test suite (using unittest/nose) is also provided.
-Your mileage may vary on other operating systems.
-The goal was to use system commands and files that will always be available, so please log bugs/issues if that is not the case.
+A small python test suite (using unittest/nose) is provided.
 To run the tests install nose, then cd to project directory and run:

     nosetests

 If the ssh command returns some output that naga cannot process then you can add the argument `--capture=test/static/filename.txt` to capture the output for